pazvives/DL-SP22-Project/README.md

 # Model Training

-To replicate the results above, the two steps below should be followed:
+To replicate the results above, the two steps below should be followed.

- 1. Backbone Training with SSL
+ 1. Backbone Training with SSL (code under /DL-SP22-Project/moco/)
- 2. Finetuning for object deteciton
+ 2. Finetuning for object deteciton (code under /DL-SP22-Project/demo/)

-Note: all scripts related to backbone training can be found under the folder /DL-SP22-Project/moco/ and the ones related to finetuning and evaluation under /DL-SP22-Project/demo/.

    ## Backbone Training with SSL